arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "answer">

-Researchers using Arcus are expected to contribute their data to the Arcus Archive, but there are a number of options in place to restrict access as appropriate, including the option to place a purpose-specific embargo or require approval according to scientific review criteria before access.
+Researchers using Arcus are expected to contribute data to the Arcus Archive, but there are a number of options in place to restrict access as appropriate, including the option to place a purpose-specific embargo or require approval according to scientific review criteria before access.

 During your project assessment, you will meet with an archivist from the Arcus team to discuss potential data contributions from your project, and they will work with you to come up with an appropriate data storage and reuse plan.
 [See this job aid for more information about data contributions to Arcus](https://assets.arcus.chop.edu/education/job-aids/arcus-data-sharing-sop.pdf).